pablouser1/ProxiTok/README.md

 * See tags
 * See video by id
 * Create a following list, which you can later use to see all the feeds from those users
+* RSS Feed for user, trending and tag (just add /rss to the url)

 ## Installation
 Clone the repository and fetch the requiered external packages with: